 Clinical Trials by Dr. Robinson

-Dr. Lary Robinson is part of the team at Moffitt Cancer Center that is researching transarterial chemoperfusion as a treatment option for mesothelioma patients.
-Their current clinical trial, “A Phase 2 Study of Transarterial Chemoperfusion Treatment”, is reviewing patient outcomes for this approach.
+Dr. Robinson’s team at Moffitt Cancer Center is actively researching transarterial chemoperfusion as a treatment option for mesothelioma patients.
+Their most recent clinical trial, “A Phase 2 Study of Transarterial Chemoperfusion Treatment,” is reviewing patient outcomes for this approach.